Andy-Dickinson/JavaScript/JavaScript.md

 ---

 ### JavaScript / HTML Events

+* Messages sent throughout the application when something happens, e.g., a click or a keystroke
+* **Event listeners** - attached to DOM elements, along with **event handlers** - callback functions describing what to do when the event is detected on those DOM elements

 HTML events are **"things"** that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can **"react"** on these events